 If you haven’t already, first rinse and scrub the potatoes thoroughly to remove any dirt and debris.

 Next, peel the potatoes using a potato peeler.
-This is optional, and you can keep it on if you’d prefer.
+This is optional, and you can keep the skin on if you’d prefer.

-Cut the sweet potatoes into ½” cubes.
+Cut the sweet potatoes into ½-inch cubes.
 If you cut the potatoes too large they will take a lot longer to cook.

-Add oil and onions to a large skillet over medium heat.
+Add the oil and onions to a large skillet over medium heat.
 Sauté for 2-3 minutes.
-Add crushed garlic and continue sautéing for an additional minute. (step 1 above)
+Stir in the minced garlic and continue sautéing for an additional minute.

-Add peeled and cubed sweet potatoes and cook for 2 minutes.
-Cover the skillet with a lid and continue cooking for 8-10 minutes, or until the potatoes are fork tender. (step 2 above)
+Dump in the peeled and cubed sweet potatoes and cook for 2 minutes.
+Cover the skillet with a lid and continue cooking for 8-10 minutes, or until the potatoes are fork tender.

 Whisk together salt, pepper, cumin, paprika, cayenne pepper, and cinnamon in a small bowl.